optakt/optakt.github.io/content/knowledge/scalinghistory.md

 In theory, PoW can scale infinitely.
 The more successful the network is, the higher the demand for the token.
-The higher the demand for the token, the more the price will increase.
+The higher the demand for the token, the more its value increases.
 As the price increases, more miners are able to profitably run miners, and more power is wasted.
 Also, some PoW based blockchains like Ethereum suffer from huge transaction fees as well as low throughput of 10-15 transactions per second which make them impractical for true global usage.
 Bitcoin's PoW has the potential to scale a lot in terms of payment system; but the wastage of energy is its biggest problem.